Dodgers vs. Nationals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Tony Gonsolin (2-1) will make his seventh start of the season.
+- The Dodgers' Noah Syndergaard (1-4) will make his 11th start of the season.

+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- Syndergaard has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent